 Biotechnology manufacturing centre

-In November 2018, GE Healthcare opened a new manufacturing centre in Stevenage, UK.
+In November 2018, GE Healthcare opened a manufacturing centre in Stevenage, UK.
 The facility is scheduled to open for commercial operations in the first half of 2019.

 The innovation campus makes equipment and facilities accessible to small or medium-sized companies.

-The fibre-based chromatography technology for purification used at the new facility was added to GE Healthcare’s portfolio following the acquisition of Puridify, a spin-out from the University College London (UCL).
+The fibre-based chromatography technology for purification used at the facility was added to GE Healthcare’s portfolio following the company’s acquisition of Puridify, a spin-out from the University College London (UCL).
 Puridify is also located in SBC in Stevenage.

 The FibroSelect purification technology will allow for the incorporation of novel processing strategies.
 It will enhance the productivity of biopharmaceuticals such as monoclonal antibodies with high purification.

 The technology will be used to improve the process flexibility and efficiency to meet the growing demands of the industry.
 The product manufacturing will support the company’s entire spectrum of bioprocess purification portfolio.

 The fibre-based purification products manufactured at the facility will be further processed and finished at GE’s existing manufacturing facility in Cardiff, Wales.

 GE also plans to produce products serving laboratory and clinical applications in the future.